Brocade Securities Litigation

 Securities Litigation & Portfolio Monitoring

-NPR represented Arkansas Public Employees Retirement System (“APERS”) and the Erie County (Pennsylvania) Employees Retirement System (“Erie”) as Class Counsel in this matter, filed in the United States District Court for the Northern District of California (San Francisco).
+NP represented Arkansas Public Employees Retirement System (“APERS”) and the Erie County (Pennsylvania) Employees Retirement System (“Erie”) as Class Counsel in this matter, filed in the United States District Court for the Northern District of California (San Francisco).
 This was the first major case regarding “stock options backdating.”
-NPR settled this case for $160.1 million.
-The settlement marks one of, if not the, largest settlements ever in terms of the percentage of the class’ damages recovered.
+NP settled this case for $160.1 million.
+The settlement marks one, if not the, largest settlements ever in terms of the percentage of the class’ damages recovered.
 Indeed, depending on which damage model was accepted by the court and/or jury, the settlement marks close to a 100% recovery for the class.
-Further, at the time of settlement, it was the second largest backdating settlement in history in terms of the total dollar amount of the settlement.
+Further, at the time of settlement, it was the second-largest backdating settlement in history in terms of the total dollar amount of the settlement.

-The class was represented by NPR partners Bradley Beckworth, Jeffrey Angelovich and Susan Whatley.
+The class was represented by NP partners Bradley Beckworth, Jeffrey Angelovich, and Susan Whatley.